 Imagine you are managing a hospital during a new pandemic.
 This disease has an unusually high hospitalization rate, and things are spinning out of control: you have a limited number of physicians, agonized after grueling long shifts; you have limited ventilators and medication, putting physicians in moral distress as they prioritize one patient over another.

 A consultant comes to your door with a recommendation.
 “Would you consider our latest strategic offering, AI Doctor?” she says.
 “Artificial intelligence has progressed in ways you never could have imagined.
 Our AI Doctor ingests patient data such as X-ray images and listens to patients’ symptoms to make diagnoses.
 It makes all the hard choices – who gets intensive care, who receives the ventilators etc., so your doctors don’t have to.
-It also never gets tiring!
+It also never gets tired!
 While your doctors are taking their days off, AI Doctor would happily stay in charge, 24/7, 365 days a year.”

 You think this is a brilliant idea and call the procurement team right away.
 As you enthusiastically share AI Doctor’s functionalities with the team, they appear to be somewhat doubtful.
 “As you know,” the team leader explains, “our hospital has been sued quite a few times over medical malpractice, some attributed to human negligence, others to machine failure.
 If the AI makes decisions that are challenged in court, who should be held accountable for the legal consequences?”